 Did you know that Los Angeles County is the worst in the nation in terms of pedestrian fatalities?
 This is believed to be due to the volume of traffic using the city’s roads, combined with a lack of safe crossing zones.
 In fact, California as a whole is the most dangerous state for those traveling on foot.

-At the Law Offices of Howard Craig Kornberg, our expert attorneys have over three decades’ experience of successfully handling all manner of personal injury cases, including those relating to pedestrian accidents.
-During this time, we have become fascinated by the commonalities amongst accidents, and the statistics for each region we practice in.
+At the Law Offices of Howard Kornberg, our expert attorneys have over three decades of experience in successfully handling all manner of personal injury cases, including those relating to pedestrian accidents.
+During this time, we have become fascinated by the commonalities among accidents, and the statistics for each region we practice in.
 Some of the statistics we have found interesting recently include:

 The most common types of Inglewood pedestrian accidents, and resulting injuries, encountered by our attorneys, include:

 - Hit and run accidents

 - Traumatic brain injuries caused by collisions between a pedestrian and a motor vehicle

 It may also be worth noting that, while pedestrian accident figures are increasing, so too are the number of people choosing to walk.